What’s in the WateRx: New study reveals ‘massive cocktail’ of prescription drugs in South Florida bonefish

 Saltwater recreational fishing reels in $9.2 billion a year for the state.

-Dr. Aaron Adams: “Many of these pharmaceuticals that are in these bonefish, they effect behavior, and that behavior will have repercussions.
+Dr. Aaron Adams: “Many of the pharmaceuticals that are in these bonefish, they affect behavior, and that behavior will have repercussions.
 They probably get eaten by predators more frequently.
 It might affect their migrations for spawning.”

 Dr. Jennifer Rehage: “Our goal was not to alarm people but to get the word out that this is another aspect of water quality.”